Mad Bomber in Love: Cast

+Production

+The film was scripted in two weeks and shot in two weeks, with no budget.

+Director James Bogle said of the film:

 That was more like an event than a film, just to make the statement that, if you really wanted to, you could actually make a film for nothing.
 It took about a year to complete, as it turned out, even though we only shot it for 14 days.